witnet/witnet-solidity-bridge/README.md

 This repository provides several deployable contracts:

-- `WitnetParseLib`, helper library useful for parsing Witnet-solved results to previously posted Witnet Data Requests.
+- `WitnetParserLib`, helper library useful for parsing Witnet-solved results to previously posted Witnet Data Requests.
 - `WitnetProxy`, a delegate-proxy contract that routes Witnet Data Requests to a currently active `WitnetRequestBoard` implementation.
 - Multiple implementations of the `WitnetRequestBoard` interface (WRB), which declares all required functionality to relay encapsulated [Witnet Data Requests](https://docs.witnet.io/protocol/data-requests/overview/) from Ethereum to the Witnet mainnet, as well as to relay Witnet-solved results back to Ethereum.